Darwin Joston

-Biography

-Early life & acting career
+Early life

-Joston was born in Winston-Salem, North Carolina to Buford Odell and Mary Elizabeth Solomon; he had one brother, Talmadge Solomon, who became a Church of Christ minister.
-Joston attended Glenn High School in Kernersville, North Carolina, where he was considered to be a talented athlete.
+Joston was born in Winston-Salem, North Carolina, to US Navy veteran (Beauford) Odell Solomon (1914-2006), owner of the Odell Solomon Lawn and Garden Center, and (Mary) Elizabeth (known as "Lib"; 1912-2007), daughter of John Smith, of Kernersville, North Carolina.
+Joston had one brother, Talmadge Solomon, who became a Church of Christ minister.
+Joston attended Robert B. Glenn High School in Kernersville, where he was considered to be a talented athlete.
 He later studied drama at the University of North Carolina at Chapel Hill and graduated from there in 1960.

+Career

 After college, Joston moved to New York City and began his professional career as a stage actor in various theater and summer stock productions.
 He lived and worked in New York for five years and then moved to Los Angeles, California, where, from the mid-1960s through the mid-1970s, Joston acted primarily in television.
 He appeared in a number of popular series including Lassie (in which he had a recurring role), The Virginian, The Rat Patrol, Ironside, The Rookies, and McCloud.
 He also had guest roles in episodes of the short-lived series Longstreet and Ghost Story/Circle of Fear.

 Joston also acted in genre films during this phase of his acting career.
-Of the two films that were released theatrically, the first was the 1971 western-themed, grindhouse exploitation film, Cain's Cutthroats, in which he played Billy-Joe, a psychopathic, mother-obsessed, sexually-warped Confederate soldier.
+Of the two films that were released theatrically, the first was the 1971 western-themed, grindhouse exploitation film, Cain's Cutthroats, in which he played Billy-Joe, a psychopathic, mother-obsessed, sexually warped Confederate soldier.
 The second film was the low-budget 1976 horror movie, Rattlers, in which he played a soldier who is killed by a horde of rattlesnakes.